Tmee/lesson_plans/ruby_04-apis_and_scalability/real_time_applications_with_node.markdown

 ## Hooking Things Up with Redis

-Open up a new terminal window and navigate to the root directory of the Right-Now app.
+Open up a new terminal window and navigate to the root directory of the Right-Now app we've been working on.

 Let's install the `redis` library in Node.